 - Improved quality first teaching of guided and shared reading

 - Targeted daily reading in Y1/Y2

 - Support staff across school have been trained in Fischer Family Trust techniques in order to facilitate small group interventions in each year group

 - All children in Early Years and KS1 take books home weekly and guided reading/talking takes place each week.
 KS2 children take books home nightly and guided reading takes place each week, either through the use of a class novel or in smaller differentiated groups.

-- Weekly reading homework and the practice of HFW and spelling supports reading improvements.
+- Weekly reading homework and the practice of High Frequency Words and spelling supports reading improvements.

-- Reading comprehension activities are planned for each day/week in each year group and comprehension is tested in shared reading, guided reading, 1:1 reading and end of term assessments.
+- Reading comprehension activities are planned for each week in each year group and comprehension is tested in shared reading, guided reading, 1:1 reading and end of term assessments.